Java Programming Day 6

 int numOfFruits = fruits.length;

-// Print the last fruit in the array
+// Print the last fruit by accessing the last index directly

 System.out.println("Last fruit: " + fruits[3]);